William A. Fletcher: Death penalty

 On December 29, 2015, Fletcher blocked a death sentence due to it being in violation of Roper v.
 Simmons, and argued that Roper applied retroactively.
-Fletcher was joined by Sidney Runyan Thomas, Kim McLane Wardlaw, Marsha Berzon, Morgan Christen, and Jacqueline Nguyen, over a dissent by Carlos Bea who argued that Roper did not apply retroactively.
+Fletcher was joined by Sidney R. Thomas, Kim McLane Wardlaw, Marsha Berzon, Morgan Christen, and Jacqueline Nguyen, over a dissent by Carlos Bea who argued that Roper did not apply retroactively.

 Environmental issues

 On July 10, 2013, Fletcher was one of six judges who voted to rehear Shell Offshore v.
 Greenpeace en banc.
 The six judges in a dissent agreed with Greenpeace's argument that the injunction Shell won against Greenpeace's protests violated Greenpeace's 1st amendment rights.

 On August 3, 2020, Fletcher wrote the majority opinion in EPIC v.
 Ann Carlson.
 The ruling prevented private loggers from removing large fire-damaged trees from up to 200 feet from either side of the road in Mendocino National Forest, which would have burned an estimated 288,000 acres.
 In oral arguments, Fletcher expressed concern for the environment, and reiterated John T. Noonan's argument that the forest service was cutting trees only for monetary gain.
 Fletcher also explained why the chances of a tree falling into the road is minimal, concluding "First it has to die.
 Then it has to fall over in the direction of the road."

 In a September 16, 2021 ruling, Fletcher vacated an EPA permit regulating underground discharges.
 His ruling declared the permit "arbitrary and capricious" because the EPA had no way of monitoring such discharges, thus making the regulation impossible to enforce.

+On July 31, 2023, Fletcher (joined by Gould) ruled that it is within the EPA's powers to require San Francisco to update its long-term control plan for sewer overflow.
+The case, City and County of San Francisco v.
+EPA, is being heard by the Supreme Court.